amilletp/reactify/README.md

 Use `yarn start`

-The start srcript runs `npm-run-all`, starting server and client at the same time.
+The start script runs `npm-run-all`, starting server and client at the same time.
 Listening port is 3001 for server and 3000 for client app.

 ## Credits